dereuromark/cakephp-queue/docs/README.md

 $queuedJobsTable->createJob('Queue.Email', $data);
 ```

-This will sent a plain email.
+This will send a plain email.
 Each settings key must have a matching setter method on the Message class.
 The prefix `set` will be auto-added here when calling it.

 If you want a templated email, you need to pass view vars instead of content: